Doña Ana County Court Records

 Phone: (575) 528-5046

-Death certificates are not available through the County Clerk’s online document system.
-Instead, requests should be directed to the New Mexico Department of Health, Vital Statistics Bureau at 1105 St. Francis Drive, Santa Fe, NM 87505; Phone: (505) 827-0121
+Death certificates are not available through the County Clerk's online document system.
+Direct those requests to the New Mexico Department of Health, Vital Statistics Bureau at 1105 St. Francis Drive, Santa Fe, NM 87505; Phone: (505) 827-0121

 Doña Ana County Probate Court Records